-The UP Makalu3 was built to fulfil the expectations to a modern, safe and fast Intermediate wing.
+The UP Trango X Race was built to fulfil the expectations to a modern, safe and fast entry-level wing.
 The launching is excellent and the performance figures impressive.

-As with all UP products, the materials used have been carefully chosen for their outstanding quality and strength to guarantee a long and trouble-free service life.
+As with all UP products, the materials used have been carefully chosen for their outstanding quality and strength, to guarantee a long and trouble-free service life.